 Do you know that personality and emotional intelligence are extremely important contributing factors to success in the workplace not to mention life (that thing that you will be getting back in a few weeks!)

-Don't be afraid to let your personality shine through in your answers, also bring in any transferable knowledge you have from leadership positions, sports, Drama, Music and other extra and cross curricular activities.
+Don't be afraid to let your personality shine through in your answers, also bring in any transferable knowledge you have from leadership positions, Sports, Drama, Music and other extra and cross-curricular activities.
 You have worked consistently and will reap the rewards but remember not all learning can be assessed in a written or oral exam.
 You may have a learning style (eg Kinaesthetic, interpersonal) that is not rewarded in the traditional LC exam.

 Your moment to shine will come when you start your lovely course in college, do you know why?
-Because you will be studying something you enjoy, are good at and feel passionately about.
+Because you will be studying something you enjoy, are good at and feel passionate about.
 That is a very different ball game to carrying seven subjects when you only like 3 or 4 of them and the rest are obligatory.

-Play to your strengths, be strategic, and give your Higher Level subjects extra time and attention.
+Play to your strengths, be strategic and give your Higher Level subjects extra time and attention.
 Practise exam questions, familiarise yourself with the layout and marking schemes of exam papers in all of your subjects, practise answering them in the time you will have in the actual exam.
 You need enough points to bag your dream course also ensure you aim for a margin of 20 – 50 extra points just in case the points go up.

 You probably have a couple of PLC course offers in your pocket by now so you are simply going through the motions.
 If you did not yet apply to the Colleges of Further Education DON’T PANIC, you can still apply online either now or there is always an opportunity again after the LC to submit applications.
 A large cohort of students who apply for these courses as a backup will pursue courses in the CAO system instead next autumn vacating lots of places with some exceptions e.g. Beauty Therapy & Hair Dressing.